GPSHUB/COVID_HEALTH_PROJECT/logs/leo.md

 ###  08/22/2020
 Delivered Jupyter Notebook with code of graphs detailing anxiety levels during COVID19 period.
 Saved work to repository branch for future merge to master.

+### 08/23/2020
+Delivered 2 Jupyter Notebooks with completed code of graphs for anxiety ans depression levels during COVID19 period.
+Saved work to repository and ready to merge all final work to master.
+Also ready to copy/paste all relevant work to PowerPoint file and finalize presentation.